 SHADOW: Players work with partners.
-Each player has a number (1 and 2), one of them starts with the soccer ball and dribble it on the grid, the other player have to follow him around paying attention to the change of direction.
-After a minute change the player that has the soccer ball.
-A progression that coaches can make if the game is going well is making the player without the ball trying to take the ball away from the player with the ball and count how many times he/she manages to do it in a minute.
-Than switch.
+Each player has a number (1 and 2), one of them starts with the soccer ball and dribbles it on the grid.
+The other players have to follow him around paying attention to the change of direction.
+After a minute, change the player that has the soccer ball.
+A progression that coaches can make, if the game is going well, is making the player without the ball try to take the ball away from the player with the ball.
+Count how many times he/she manages to do it in a minute.
+Then switch.